 After breakfast, you'll join a half-day tour of Seoul's Demilitarized Zone (DMZ).
 At the extensive museum here you'll learn more about the area's often-troubled history, as well as its ecological diversity.
 You'll visit the Bridge of No Return, which crosses the Military Demarcation Line between North and South Korea, and Imjingak Park, filled with statues and monuments commemorating the Korean War, before returning to the city centre, where you'll visit the Ginseng Centre and have some time at leisure before heading back to your hotel.

-After breakfast this morning you'll transfer to the airport for your flight to Jeju.
+After an early breakfast this morning you'll transfer to the airport at around 0720 for your flight to Jeju.
 You'll be met at the airport by your tour guide and then head out to Yongduam (Dragon Head) Rock to admire the stunning rock formations and deep-blue waters.
 From here you'll continue to Halla Arboretum, spectacular home to 909 species of native trees and subtropical plants, before lunch at local restaurant.
 Afterwards, you may like to take an optional trip to Pacific Land to catch a show by the performing animals, which include monkeys, sealions and dolphins, before continuing to the Yakchunsa Temple, home to an astonishing 30,000 Buddha statues.

 You'll enjoy a full day of sightseeing today.
 First stop is the breathtaking Cheonjeyeon Waterfalls, also known as the Pond of God, before you continue on to taste the fresh produce at Gyulimseong tangerine farm.
 Next there's the chance to take an optional scenic cruise aboard the Seogwipo Pleasure Boat, before lunch at a local restaurant.
 Afterwards you'll visit Spirited Garden, believed by many to be the most beautiful garden in the world, before a pre-dinner stroll along Yongmeori Beach.